G-gnome/G-gnome/README.md

 ### Hi there 👋

-My name is Kian.
 I'm a PhD student in the [Jason Stajich Lab](https://lab.stajich.org/) at University of California Riverside.
-I'm also a TA for MCBL121.
-If you are an MCBL121 student, please [click here](https://github.com/G-gnome/Lectures) to find my lectures.
 You can find my personal website [here](https://g-gnome.github.io/).
 Cheers! 🌱

 <!--
 **G-gnome/G-gnome** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.